IhsanSyafiulUmam/tokopedia-scraper-nodejs/README.md

 # Tokopedia Scraper Node.js

 This project is a web scraper for Tokopedia, built using Node.js.
 It allows you to extract product information from Tokopedia.
+This project utilizes the Tokopedia GraphQL

 ## Features